Ancilla cinnamomea

 Ancilla cinnamomea is a species of sea snail, a marine gastropod mollusk in the family Ancillariidae.

 Description

-The shell grows to a length of 33-50mm.
+The shell grows to a length of 33 to 50 mm.
 Its spire is short and the whirls are indistinct.
 The pillar at its base has a thick, somewhat striated oblique enlargement.

 Distribution

 This marine species occurs off Tanzania, in the Red Sea; off India, Sri Lanka and the Philippines.